Restaurant Labor Cost %: The Most Misunderstood Metric in Restaurants

 Prime Cost = Food Cost + Labor Cost

 Prime cost should generally remain between 55% and 65% of revenue.
+Therefore, labor control and food cost management must work together rather than independently.

 Learn Restaurant Financial Systems